What is Stress?

 What are the Consequences of Stress?

-Long-term stress can also cause conditions such as burnout, cardiovascular disease, stroke, depression, high blood pressure, and a weakened immune system.
+Long-term stress can also cause conditions such as burnout, cardiovascular disease, strokes, depression, high blood pressure, and a weakened immune system.

 How to manage Stress?